 The script is extremely conventional and most people will guess how the film ends roughly halfway through the 120-minute story.
 There are no surprises.
 The message conveyed is also very conventional, revealing how rigid and conservative Japanese society remains to this day.
 A friend explains to Asako: “men find it unbearable to be with a woman who has had another man’s penis inside her”.
 How profound!
 And the final resolution of the movie screams out loud: “stick to the more convenient path and stay out of trouble!!!”.
 The film closes with an invaluable pearl of wisdom.
 Asako looks at the passing river and professes: “the waters are dirty, but still beautiful”.
 Such originality.
 Words fail me.
 The soundtrack is bubblegum-cheesy, and not even groovy.

 Not all is awful about this movie.
 Praise must go to Jintan the Cat.
 The observant feline follows the action closely and even gets involved in a crucial moment at the end.
 His profound eyes communicate far more than the other characters.

 Asako I &II showed in competition at the 71 Cannes Film Festival, when this piece was originally written.
-It premieres in the UK as part of the BFI London Film Festival taking place between October 10th and 21st.
+It premiered in the UK as part of the BFI London Film Festival.
+On Mubi on Saturday, February 12th.